-Workplace harassment might seem innocent at first, but it can be devasting for victims.
+Workplace harassment might seem innocent at first, but it can be devastating for victims.
 Spending hours in the presence of a harasser can affect work performance, negatively impact a person’s mental health, and even cause feelings of unsafety.
 Though sexual harassment is more common for women, men are still often victims.
 However, because of gender stereotypes, men tend to underreport instances of sexual harassment.

 Regardless of gender or that of your harasser, no one should suffer workplace harassment.
 However, determining proof that you were sexually harassed might seem daunting.
 If you are experiencing sexual harassment at work, a Glendale, CA, sexual harassment lawyer can protect you and help determine the proof you need for your case.